 Australian volunteers are essential to society, and many charities would struggle to survive without the support of their volunteers.
 Volunteers contribute more than 700 million hours of community service to so many areas of society, including community health care, heritage and arts, environment conservation, emergency services, education, social justice and sports.
 Acknowledging volunteer efforts can build self-worth amongst individuals and accelerate community spirit.

 More than six million Australian volunteers give happiness to others each year.
 Research shows that those volunteers are happier as a result.
 This National Volunteer Week, help us make Australia the happiest place on earth!
-Whether it's one hour of your time or an ongoing commitment, it's easy to share your skills and interests to give happy and live happy.
+Whether it's one hour of your time or an ongoing commitment, it's easy to share your skills and interests to give a little and change a lot.
+The theme this year is 'Changing communities, changing lives.'

 |2016 Hidden Treasures Honour Roll||PDF, 508.2 KB|